hilali-msc/intro-to-building-webapps/frameworks_overview/js_frameworks_summary.md

-# Summary of Popular Javascript Application Frameworks
+# A Summary of Popular Javascript Application Frameworks
 There are many Single Page Application Frameworks (SPAFs) available for building websites with Javascript.
 These were created to ease the pain of making more responsive webapps that can run in the browser.
 The developers of these frameworks have borrowed, modified, imagined, and otherwise generated a wide range of approaches to addressing the challenge of building a webapp.

 What follows is a short list of some of the popular SPAFs that are not AngularJS.
 This book will use AngularJS as the primary example framework, so we will cover it on consecutive pages.
 For now, let's survey the landscape.